 Miller Center for Interreligious Learning & Leadership

-The Betty Ann Greenbaum Miller Center for Interreligious Learning & Leadership at Hebrew College provides current and future religious and ethical leaders with the knowledge and skills to serve in a religiously diverse society.
+Established in 2016, the Betty Ann Greenbaum Miller Center for Interreligious Learning & Leadership of Hebrew College provides current and future religious and ethical leaders with the knowledge and skills to serve in a religiously diverse society.
 We work with clergy, academics, and communal leaders, as well as high school, undergraduate, and graduate students and seminarians.

 As a Jewish institution, Hebrew College is dedicated to helping to create a more just, compassionate, and sustainable world.
 The sacred work of tikkun olam requires engagement with a diverse range of people – all of whom are created in the image of the Divine (tzelem Elohim).
 This challenge and opportunity involves an honest and respectful exchange of ideas and a commitment to ongoing dialogue, learning, and action for the common good.